notanthony/ShopifyProdEngChallengeF22/README.md

 Item.delete_all

-### Preamble:
+### PC Usage

-Replit was giving me problems so I ju
+###### Introduction

-# ON Computer
+I used the default ruby framework to start off the project "rails g scaffold items name"

-NOTE: I used the default ruby framework to start off the project "rails g scaffold items name"
+For this project you will need ruby 3.1.2 and Rails 7.0.3 and you need to clone the repo and switch to the ruby3version!

-For this project you will need ruby 3.1.2 and Rails 7.0.3 (use the ruby3version branch)
+###### Usage

-Navigate to the directory this project is in the terminal
+Navigate to the directory this project is in using the terminal

 cd /project/dir